DavidMertz/DavidMertz.github.io/publish/ED-CoC-complaint.md

 this action would not create a legal or ethical justification for Ms.
 Nicholson's 2024-07-19 violating action.

-The violation is not simply a circumvention of Foundation bylaws, but is, in fact, an ethical and legal lapse of her duties as an officer of a United States nonprofit corporation.
+The violation is not simply a circumvention of the Foundation's bylaws, but is, in fact, an ethical and legal lapse of her duties as an officer of a United States nonprofit corporation.
 Specifically, while I am not an attorney, I *am* a subject matter expert in trademark law, in the United States and, to a lesser extent, internationally.
-The work I have volunteered over the last 15 years has saved the Foundation tens or hundreds of thousands of dollars it would have had to spent in legal fees.
-Ms. Nicholson's action *will* similarly needlessly cost the Foundation tens or hundred of thousands of dollars in performing the duties I have been excluded from entirely out of spite.
+The work I had volunteered over the last 15 years has saved the Foundation tens or hundreds of thousands of dollars that it would have otherwise had to spent in legal fees.
+Ms.
+Nicholson's action *will* similarly needlessly cost the Foundation tens or hundred of thousands of dollars for counsel to perform these duties, which I have been excluded from entirely out of spite.

-I do not have current plans to take legal action against Ms. Nicholson or the Foundation, but I *was* a member in good standing of the Foundation at the time she took that action, and her fiduciary violation directly affected me as such a member (as well as all other members).
+I do not have current plans to take legal action against Ms. Nicholson or the Foundation, but I *was* a member in good standing of the Foundation at the time she took the referenced action, and her fiduciary violation directly affected me as such a member (as well negatively impacting all other members).
 Officers of nonprofits have been penalized under law for lesser unethical behavior.

 ---

 It is my belief that the following would be a correct remediation of this professional and ethical lapse by Ms. Nicholson.
 Should it be taken, I will be satisfied to let the matter lie.
-I probably, but not absolutely, do not wish to resume my role as co-chair of the Trademarks Work Group at this point.
+I probably (but not absolutely), do not wish to resume my role as co-chair of the Trademarks Work Group, at this point.

-  - Ms. Nicholson posts a public and unambigous apology for her described action, and acknowledges that I, at no point, indicated or suggested that I would be remiss in the fiduciary duty I undertook.
+  - Ms. Nicholson posts a public and unambigous apology for her described action, and acknowledges that I, at no point, indicated or suggested that I would be remiss in the fiduciary duty which I undertook.
-  - This publication occurs in a permanent and world-readable forum, such as the PSF Blog.
+  - This publication occurs in a permanent and world-readable forum, ideally on the PSF Blog.

 Yours, David Mertz